Breakbulk cargo: Corrugated boxes

 Corrugated boxes are stowed on a good layer of dunnage and kept clear of any moisture.
 Military and weather-resistant grades of corrugated fiberboard are available.
 They are not overstowed with anything other than similar boxes.
 They are frequently loaded on pallets to form a unit load; if so the slings that are used to load the cargo are frequently left on to facilitate discharge.

 Wooden shipping containers

 Wooden boxes or crates are stowed on double dunnage in the holds and single dunnage in the 'tween decks.
 Heavy boxes are given bottom stowage.
 The loading slings are often left on to aid discharge.

 Drums

 Metal drums are stowed on end with dunnage between tiers, in the longitudinal space of the ship.

 Paper reels

 Reels or rolls are generally stowed on their sides and care is taken to make sure they are not crushed.

 Motor vehicles

 Automobiles are lifted on board and then secured using lashings.
 Great care is taken to prevent damage.
 Vehicles are prepared by removing hazardous liquids (gasoline, etc.).
 This is in contrast to ro-ro (roll-on/roll-off) vessels where vehicles are driven on and off the ship under their own power.

+Rolled Steel

+Rolled steel is stored with their axis facing forward and aft.